Shape analysis via gradient flows on diffeomorphism groups: Gradient flows on Lie groups

 \begin{exam} We continue the previous example.
 Consider the function on $\mathbb{R}^3$ given by $f(x)=\|x-x_1\|^2$, where $x_1$ is a fixed target and the norm is given by the standard Euclidean inner product.
 Then $E:\mathrm{SO}(3)\to\R$ may be defined via $E(\hat{\omega})=f(\hat{\omega}x_0)$ some fixed template $x_0$.
 Let $A$ be an inertia operator.
 Then $df(x)= 2(x-x_1)$, so

 Therefore, $\nabla E(\hat{\omega})=A^{-1}2(\hat{\omega}x_0)\times (\hat{\omega}x_0-x_1),$ where the inverse of $A$ acts on the vector $2(\hat{\omega}x_0)\times (\hat{\omega}x_0-x_1)$. \end{exam}

-\begin{rem} From the point-of-view of numerical methods, an interesting open problem is to develop integration schemes on matrix Lie groups that preserve the gradient flow discussed in this section.
-It is likely that the isospectral integrators of Modin and Viviani~\cite{MoVi2020c} can be adopted to achieve this end. \end{rem}
+\begin{rem} From the point-of-view of numerical methods, an interesting open problem is to develop integration schemes on matrix Lie groups that preserve the gradient flow structure discussed here.
+To this end, the isospectral integrators of Modin and Viviani~\cite{MoVi2020c} can likely be adopted. \end{rem}